nekhvoya/teamcity-test/README.md

 5. Configure build from VCS

 Preconditions:
-* There is test public github repository with simple maven project and teamcity build config (settings.kts)
+* There is test public Github repository with simple maven project and teamcity build config (settings.kts)
 * admin user is logged in

 | Step                                                 | Expected result                                                   |